Homogeneous potentials, Lagrange's identity and Poisson geometry: Conclusion

 According to \cite{bog96,bog97}, integrable Hamiltonian systems possess a family of tensor invariants of valence $(2, 0)$ and $(0,2)$, which cannot be obtained from the basic tensor invariants using various tensor operations; see examples in \cite{ts25,ts25a,ts25b,ts25c}.

-In this paper we prove an existence of additional tensor invariants for non-integrable Hamiltonian systems satisfying the Lagrange identity.
-We also prove that there exist a few non-degenerate bivectors that satisfy the Jacobi identity in the space of invariant tensor fields of valence $(2,0)$.
+This paper proves the existence of additional tensor invariants for non-integrable Hamiltonian systems, provided that the Hamiltonian function $H$ is a Darboux invariant with respect to the Euler type vector fields, which is equivalent to the condition that the Lagrangian identity or its analogue holds.

-The existence of such tensor invariants for non-integrable systems raises a number of questions about the properties of these invariant geometric structures, the qualitative behavior of trajectories that preserve these geometric invariants, what distinguishes these non-integrable systems from others, the use of these invariants for numerical integration, etc. We do not yet know the answers to these questions.
+The existence of such tensor invariants for non-integrable systems raises a number of questions about the properties of these invariant geometric structures, about the qualitative behavior of trajectories that preserve these geometric invariants, about what distinguishes these non-integrable systems from the rest, about the use of these invariants for numerical integration, and so on.
+We do not yet know the answers to these questions.

+The author thanks A.J.
+Maciejewski and an anonymous reviewer for their extensive comments on the first version of this work, which allowed for its significant improvement

 The article was prepared within the framework of the project "International academic cooperation" HSE University.